dromie/dino/README.md

 - login to https://$FQDN with
     - user: dino@kubeflow.com
     - password: dinominikube
-- Check out the prepared notebook.
+- Check out the prepared notebook (DINO/jupyter_dino.ipynb)
-    - You might need to update the checkpoint file in section 2
+    - You might need to update the checkpoint file and configuration in section 2